stephenostermiller/stack-exchange-comment-templates/README.md

  - JSONP export
  - Showing the full comment text by default
  - Adding a welcome message to comments for new users
- - No direct extensions for Firefox or Chrome
+ - Direct extensions for Firefox or Chrome